Learn With Jermaine—Subscribe Now!

 What I struggled with:

-- No major struggles
+- No material struggles this past week.

 What I learned: